amosyu2000/cyclops/docs/VnVPlan/VnVPlan.md

 Group two will be responsible for software testing.
 This includes testing of the CRA crash detection, video logging, and vehicle blindspot detection.
 This group will be composed of Brian Le and Amos Yu.
 ### 4.2.
 SRS Verification Plan
-The requirements set about in the SRS document will be directly linked to test cases using the Traceability Between Test Cases and Requirements table found in section 5.3.

 The SRS document has been verified as correct and complete using a number of methods.
 The Cyclops team has discussed the continued validity of this document and its requirements in team meetings.
 Further, peer reviews have been conducted on the document, concerns were raised, and issues were resolved.
 ### 4.3.
 Design Verification Plan
 Our design verification plan to fufill modular testing requirements is composed of two distinct sections; software unit testing, and modular hardware testing.